pedrogneri/pedrogneri/README.md

 ## <div align="center">Hi there!
 I'm Pedro 👋</div>

-- Web Developer at Dextra 👨‍💻
+- Web Developer at ci&t 👨‍💻
 - Graduated in IT at ETEC João Belarmino 👨‍🎓
 - IT Management student at Fatec Campinas 🏫